 What’s changed?
-More and more RVers now recognize that there are far more reasons to boondock than just saving money.
-They incorporate boondocking into their travels regularly because of all the other benefits they've discovered: beautiful natural surroundings, quiet locations, privacy, few rules, and no reservations or check-out times.
+Over time, more RVers recognized that there are many more reasons to boondock than just to save money.
+They incorporate boondocking into their travels regularly because of all the other benefits they've discovered: beautiful natural surroundings, quiet locations, privacy, few rules, and no reservations or check-out times to worry about.

 What's changed?
-Fifteen years ago, the rules set by each agency were fairly consistent across the country.
+Twenty years ago, the rules set by each agency were fairly consistent across the country.
 We could count on fourteen consecutive days of camping in most districts with a few minor restrictions.
-Now, access is severely restricted to some areas we used in the past or eliminated altogether.
+Now, access is severely restricted to some areas we used in the past or it has been eliminated altogether.
 This is especially evident in areas that have gained tourist popularity over that time.
 Moab, UT and Sedona, AZ are two examples.
-Vehicles are restricted from many dirt roads where they were formerly permitted.
+Vehicles are restricted from driving on many dirt roads where they were formerly permitted.

 Most National Forest and BLM districts have developed a Motor Vehicle Use Map and any roads not shown on the map are "off limits".
 The maps are well-worth picking up (free from district offices) since signage is sometimes vague or non-existent.

 In some cases, these restrictions are completely understandable.
 As more RVers discover the joy of boondocking, these areas are being over-used, loved to death.
 This is an attempt to preserve the natural environment.

 In other instances, however, I believe boondocking has been curtailed or eliminated to shore up profits at nearby fee campgrounds, where camping fees are quickly escalating as more and more are operated by concessionaires.